topogclicml/topogcl_icml/README.md

-# The Rebuttal Material for ``TopoGCL: Topological Graph Contrastive Learning''
+# The Rebuttal Material for "TopoGCL: Topological Graph Contrastive Learning".